DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Processing/Accounts-Receivable/Customer-remittance.md

     - Automatically post created customer payment journal
     - If invoice can't be settled, option to create customer payment journal line as prepayment
     - Ability to attach original import file to created customer payment journal
-- Options per method of payments:
+- Options per methods of payment:
     - If D365 customer account can't be found, option to use an Error customer account.
     - Settle transaction
     - Customer payment journal line date can use Remittance transaction date or Today's date